 What can you and your students accomplish the last few weeks of school?
 In this MiddleWeb Resource Roundup educators share activities that align learning with fun, offer ideas for responding to stress, and suggest strategies to help sustain your classroom community.

 Women’s history is no longer in hiding, thanks to scholars who are documenting women’s impact on society.
-Middle grades teachers can help their students trace that history with these resources, curated by MiddleWeb co-editor Susan B. Curtis.
+Middle grades teachers can help their students trace that history with these resources, just updated and expanded, for Women’s History Month and beyond.

 African Americans faced severe repression when Carter G. Woodson established Negro History Week in 1926.
 In this updated MiddleWeb resource, we share links that trace the impact of African Americans in politics, arts and sciences, and take a look at the potential expansion of Black history throughout the school year.

 Facing the ‘December Dilemma’ of how to include winter holidays in the instructional day?
 This MiddleWeb resource offers a multi-faceted look at religious and non-religious aspects of the season, legal issues, and some ideas for seasonal lesson planning.

 Native Americans’ thousands of years of history are filled with achievements and challenges.
 In recent years the United States has commemorated their history in November.
 MiddleWeb’s resource collection can help students understand this rich and complex heritage.